pyfarm/pyfarm-agent/README.rst

       configurable however and could be pointed to an internal domain using the ``agent_unittest`` configuration variable.
     * The ``pyfarm.master`` module to run the API.
 So all the setup steps that apply to the master will apply here as well.
-    * Redis or RabbitMQ for running a a backend for celery.
+This includes the requirement to run Redis, RabbitMQ or another backend that supports ``celery``.
     * Linux or OS X since the master is designed to operate on these platforms.
 The below setup may work on Windows with a few configuration tweaks too.